 In some cases, the content of the PDF files can be found as content on our website pages.
-Many of our Tenancy related information sheets and publications materials can be found in the Tenancy section of the website.

 PDF files can be viewed, downloaded, printed and shared by anyone who has Adobe Acrobat Reader installed on their computer.
 Acrobat Reader is available for free download from the Adobe website.
 For full website compatibility, it is recommended users have version 5 or later of Adobe Acrobat Reader installed.

 Despite being an electronic publishing standard, PDF files can cause difficulties for a small number of users – typically when attempting to open the file directly from a website.
 This is usually because the user is operating an older Web browser that is incompatible with the PDF.
 Instead of the document opening in the Web browser (eg. Internet Explorer), they get a blank page.

 Here are three possible solutions you can try.